- Psychology & Spirit

 Since 2002, I have made interfaith work a main focus of my efforts, and founded Interfaith Space, devoted to creating and developing interfaith relationships in the South San Francisco Bay Area.
 At the Interfaith Space website, there are listings of upcoming interfaith events, links to interfaith organizations in the Bay Area and beyond.
 I also edit Bay Area Interfaith Connect, the monthly newsletter from the Interfaith Center at the Presidio in San Francisco.

+I have been the editor of Bay Area Interfaith Connect, the newsletter for the Interfaith Center at the Presidio, since 2007.
 I blog on interfaith issues at Interfaith Space, and am the San Jose Interfaith Examiner at Examiner.com.
 I also a contributor to the online journal The Interfaith Observer

 BibleWorkbench is a lectionary based life-centered biblical resource published by The Educational Center for small group youth and adult education in church and home, for individual study or as an aid to preachers.
 I have been Editor of BibleWorkbench since 2008.